IBM/aspera-cli/docs/README.erb.md

 Construction of values with special characters is done like this:

-- First select a syntax to represent the [Extended Value](#extended-value-syntax), e.g. JSON or Ruby
+- First select a syntax to represent the [Extended Value](#extended-value-syntax), for example, JSON or Ruby

 - Write the expression using this syntax, for example, using JSON: